Bank of Italy Building (San Jose, California): History

-Present
+2010-present

 The building is a San Jose Historical Landmark, and in a National Register of Historic Places-designated Historic District.
 In the 21st century, its office space has housed many companies including law firms, tax services, and an AIDS advocacy group.
 The street-level retail space has housed a pawn shop and a nightclub.

 In December 2017, local real estate investors and developers Gary Dillabough and Jeff Arrillaga bought the Bank of Italy Building for $27.04 million; it had previously had several partial owners on a condominium basis.
 The original plan was a gut rehabilitation to net zero standards to create small office spaces; following the COVID-19-related downturn, a 2021 concept envisaged a mixed-use conversion including retail and food and with the addition of garden terraces; in early 2024, work began on a residential conversion to include at least 100 apartments on the upper floors of the tower.
 In June 2024, it was announced that the building is to be the location of the Center for AI Excellence, an incubator for AI start-ups managed by Plug and Play Tech Center.

+In 2025 the building was purchased by the Canadian company Westbank who announced that the original facade would be restored and the building converted to 110 housing units.
+Conversion was anticipated to be complete in Spring or Summer 2027.